Sungbo's Eredo: Description

+Dating

+The dating of the Eredo is disputed, the difficulty magnified by the massive scale of the site.
+Carbon dates go as far back as 2000 BCE, although this does not necessarily indicate that the ditch was constructed at that time.
+Darling dated the Eredo to the 10th and 11th centuries.
+More recent excavations point to the end of the 14th and beginning of the 15th century.

 Myths

 Legends of the contemporary Ijebu clan link the Eredo to a fabled wealthy and childless widow named Bilikisu Sungbo.
 According to them, the monument was built as her personal memorial.
 In addition to this, her grave is believed to be located in Oke-Eiri, a town in a Muslim area just north of the Eredo.
 Pilgrims of Christian, Muslim and traditional African religions annually trek to this holy site in tribute to her.

 Some have connected Bilikisu Sungbo with the legend of the Queen of Sheba, a figure who is mentioned in both the Bible and Quran.
 In the Hebrew Bible, she is described as having sent a caravan of gold, ivory and other goods from her kingdom to Solomon.
 In the Quran she is an Ethiopian sun-worshipper involved in the incense trade who converts to Islam; commentators added that her name was "Bilqis".

 After excavations in 1999 the archaeologist Patrick Darling was quoted as saying, "I don't want to overplay the Sheba theory, but it cannot be discounted ...
 The local people believe it and that's what is important ...
 The most cogent argument against it at the moment is the dating."